-This page lists the main research projects that the European Medicines Agency is involved in, as part of its support to research with academia, learned societies and research groups.
+The European Medicines Agency (EMA) is involved in and supports a number of research projects with academia, learned societies and research groups.

 Many of the research projects that the Agency is involved in form part of the Innovative Medicines Initiative (IMI).
 This is Europe's largest public-private initiative, which aims to speed up the development of better and safer medicines for patients.
 IMI supports collaborative research projects and builds networks of industrial and academic experts in order to boost pharmaceutical innovation in Europe.

 - Helping to set the research agenda

 - Investigating vaccines

 Pharmacoepidemiological Research on Outcomes of Therapeutics by a European Consortium (PROTECT) (updated)